 Up to £1000 | £10

 You will also need to purchase the game you’re going to be using.

 We generally approve all charitable uses for free but you’ll still need to obtain a performance licence from us, and we’ll need your registered charity number.
 If you’re not a registered charity we may ask for a fee which will be donated to charity too.

 Over the last 15 years we’ve generally said yes to everyone that wants to perform our games to raise money, for free.
-It’s becoming more and more difficult to do that as more and more people are running multiple commercial (non-charitable) events with our content, and we needed a legal document that protects our copyright but still lets them do their thing within reasonable constraints (like not giving out copies of our entire game to the audience!).
-Everyone that watches or participates in a game someone else runs (for payment or otherwise) won’t be buying that game from us, but now people can make money from our writing and give a little back whilst (hopefully) promoting our games and spreading joy with them.
+It’s becoming more and more difficult to do that as more and more people are running multiple commercial (non-charitable) events with our content.
+The performance licence is a legal document that protects our copyright but still lets you do your thing within reasonable constraints (like not giving out copies of our entire game to the audience!).
+Everyone that watches or participates in a game someone else runs (for payment or otherwise) won’t be buying that game from us, but now you can legally make money from our writing and give a little back whilst (hopefully) promoting our games and spreading joy with them.